 Marc G. Brecher

-Marc G. Brecher, a shareholder, has been practicing law since 1977.
+Marc G. Brecher, of counsel, has been practicing law since 1977.
 He earned his Bachelor’s degree from Albright College in 1973 and his law degree from Temple University in 1977.
 He is licensed to practice in Pennsylvania.
 He has also been specially admitted to practice in the States of New Jersey and Delaware on multiple occasions.
 He is admitted to practice before the Supreme Court of the United States.

 Mr. Brecher began his legal career as judicial law clerk to the Honorable Murray L. Goldman, Court of Common Pleas of Philadelphia County.
 He subsequently took a position as Director of Legal Services for the Berks County (PA) Bar Association.
 In 1979, he joined the Pennsylvania Office of Attorney General where he remained until 1985.
 During his tenure with the Pennsylvania Office of Attorney General, he represented many state agencies including the State Police, Bureau of Correction, Department of Environmental Resources and Pennsylvania Game Commission.
 He left the Pennsylvania Office of Attorney General as a Senior Deputy Attorney General.